Handcrafts

 M.F.4 Article (Natural spun fibre) Using 3 or more Colours

-M.F.5 Hand felted article
+M.F.5 Hand felted article, using handmade felt

-M.F.6 Hand woven article (using natural yarns)
+M.F.6 Hand woven article

-M.F.7 50 grams white hand spun yarn
+M.F.7 50 grams white hand spun wool

 M.F.8 50 grams natural coloured hand spun wool